gregorywmorris/oaken-spirits/README.md

 >
 > 2. Additionally, a single service account was created.
 >
-> 3. Mardown written for GitHub Markdown, as such it may render better if read on GitHub.
+> 3. Markdown written for GitHub Markdown, as such it may render better if read on GitHub.

 ## Overview

-> Oaken Spirits is an alcohol distributor that gets its name from its popular private selection of whiskey.
+> Oaken Spirits is an alcohol distributor that has gained popularity from it's private selection of whiskey.
 Its popularity has spurred growth and the company has recently signed a deal to expand at a national level with several large vendors.
 Currently, the applications supporting the business are for Iowa sales only and the CEO is concerned that they will not support future growth and would like a system that can handle national-level sales.

 ### Scenario